Keith Laws: Music career

 Laws was a former exponent of experimental music, and was a founding member of the post-punk band The The.

 Laws is credited by fellow the The founder Matt Johnson as being the originator of the band name.
 Laws answered an advertisement placed by Johnson in NME in 1978, seeking musicians to form a band.
 The The as a duo, recorded the 7" 45rpm single for 4AD, "Controversial Subject"/"Black and White".
 Produced by Bruce Gilbert and Graham Lewis of Wire, Laws played synthesiser and sang, and Matt Johnson played guitar and also contributed vocals.
 The record sleeve mentions both Tom Johnston and Triash (Peter Ashworth) as having contributed, although the recordings featured only Laws and Johnson.

 Laws and Johnson played as the The at gigs with Wire, Cabaret Voltaire, DAF, This Heat, the Birthday Party and Scritti Politti.

 In early 1981, the The also contributed the composition "Untitled" for The Some Bizzare Album.
-In September of that year, the duo of Johnson and Laws signed a deal with Some Bizzare Records, and released the 7" single "Cold Spell Ahead".
+In September of that year, the duo of Johnson and Laws signed a deal with Some Bizzare Records, and released the 7-inch single "Cold Spell Ahead".
 Following final demo recordings for Phonogram – "Three Orange Kisses for Kazan", "Waiting for the Upturn" – Laws left to pursue his studies, leaving Johnson as a solo artist using a group moniker.